-David Bryce Yaden is a Research Fellow and PhD student at the University of Pennsylvania, where he works in the Positive Psychology Centre.
+David Bryce Yaden, PhD is an Assistant Professor at Johns Hopkins University School of Medicine (he was a PhD student at the University of Pennsylvania in the Positive Psychology Center at the time of this podcast).
 David’s research focus is on the psychology and neuroscience of spiritual, self-transcendent and other positively transformative experiences.
 Specifically, he’s interested in understanding how these experiences can result in longterm changes to wellbeing.
 And how they alter fundamental faculties of consciousness, such as the sense of time, space, and self.
 He’s the editor of the book, Being Called.
 And he’s currently writing a book called, The Varieties of Spiritual Experiences: A Twenty-First Century Update.
 His work is being covered by the New York Times, the Wall Street Journal, the Washington Post, New York Magazine, and NPR.

 In this week’s podcast, we explore how positively transformative experiences can leave us feeling called to our futures and the impact they can have on our wellbeing and performance.

 Connect with David Yaden:GET YOUR FREE MAKING IT WORK CHEATSHEET

 - [03:53] – David explains why we’re called by our futures – not just pulled by the past – and what impact this has for our wellbeing.

 - [06:28] – David outlines the difference between trying to find meaning and purpose in our work, to being called to the work we do.

 - [09:07] – David shares what his research is finding makes a positively transformative moment possible for each of us.

 - [11:06] – David explores if positively transformative experiences can be created or need to be allowed to spontaneously occur.

 - [13:13] – David outlines what his research is finding in terms of the impact the positively transformative moments might have for us or others.